Hidden Sugar Names to Avoid on a Keto Diet

 In our modern society, we consume two types of sugar:

 - Natural Sugar – sugar naturally present in food like fruits (fructose) or milk (lactose)

-- Added sugar – this includes any kind of sugar added to processed food – or beverages – during the production or preparation.
-It also includes the sugar you add to your food – like your coffee, tea or yogurt.
-Some added sugars are natural sugars, like cane sugar, white sugar, brown sugar, maple syrup, honey and others are artificial like high fructose corn syrup.
+- Added sugar – this includes any kind of sugar added to processed food (or beverages) during the production or preparation.
+Some added sugars are natural sugars, like cane sugar, white sugar, brown sugar, maple syrup, honey, and others are artificial sugars like high-fructose corn syrup.

-The main product containing added sugar and the one you should remove from your pantry and fridge right now are:
+The main product containing added sugar and the ones you should remove from your pantry and fridge right now are:

 - Dairy desserts – ice cream and flavored yogurt

-- Soft drinks – juice, sports drinks, energy drinks, and flavored water
+- Soft drinks – juices, sports drinks, energy drinks, and flavored water

 - Candy and chocolate

-There is many sugar names used on the food labels and the list below will help you spot the most common hidden sugar names on the processed food you buy.
+There are many sugar names on the food labels, and the list below will help you spot the most common hidden sugar names on your favorite store-bought food.

-My advice, if there is any of those sugar names listed as a top 3 ingredients, don’t buy.
-It means the product is very high in sugar and will impact your blood sugar level very quickly
+On a keto diet, if there are any of these sugar names listed on the ingredients list – don’t buy them.
+It means the product is very high in sugar and will impact your blood sugar level and ketosis.